 Get your swag on

-Help us kick off our first Android Summit with a bang!
+Help us kick off our 2nd annual Android Summit with a bang!

 A three-time entrepreneur, his experience ranges from consulting on open source and collaborative development for the Fortune 500 to application development on a myriad of platforms.
 A polished speaker, Mr. Murphy has delivered conference presentations and training sessions on a wide array of topics internationally.